 Today they are mainstays of many many doctors and nutritionists because research has found that food allergies or sensitivities can be linked with a wide variety of medical concerns and symptoms, especially autoimmune diseases and digestive issues, hormonal issues, headaches, migraines, and more.

 So what is the purpose of an elimination diet?
 While “diet” is part of the term, elimination diets have little to do with weight loss.
 They’re all about finding what foods work the best for your body.
-For more insight, Christina Vittas, a health coach at Parsley Health LA, explains what you need to know about doing an elimination diet below.
+For more insight, Christina Vittas, a former health coach at Parsley Health LA, explains what you need to know about doing an elimination diet below.

 At its core, an elimination diet involves eliminating certain food groups or specific foods from your diet for a short time in order to pinpoint food sensitivities and relieve related symptoms.